-Man United to play Chelsea in FA Cup semifinals
+FA Cup: Arsenal vs Man City, Man United vs Chelsea in last 4

 LONDON (AP) — The two most successful teams in the FA Cup have avoided each other in the semifinals after Sunday’s draw.

-The 13-time champion Arsenal will play Newcastle or Manchester City, and 12-time winner Manchester United faces Chelsea.
+Arsenal, a 13-time champion, will play Manchester City, and 12-time winner Manchester United faces Chelsea.

 The matches will take place at Wembley over the July 18-19 weekend.

-Chelsea advanced to the last four with a 1-0 win at Leicester earlier Sunday.
-Dani Ceballos netted an injury-time winner for Arsenal in a 2-1 win at Sheffield United.
+On Sunday, Chelsea advanced to the last four with a 1-0 win at Leicester, Arsenal beat Sheffield United 2-1 and Cup holder Man City defeated Newcastle 2-0.

-Later Sunday, Cup holder Manchester City was away to Newcastle in the remaining quarterfinal match.

 Man United beat Norwich 2-1 on Saturday.